arms-mbon/arms-mbon-website/arms_mbon_pages/README.md

-_The file with the html that is the landing page is called App.js, so if Katrina wants to edit the landing page, that is where she needs to go to :-D_
+_The file with the html that is the landing page is called App.js, so if Katrina wants to edit the landing page, that is where she needs to go to :-D.
+In order for the webpage to be updated, it is not enough to just edit it in-situ: pull edit push are requirewd, as that triggers an action.
+To see what one is editing in real time, run the nmp start (read below)_

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).